illusion5556/JuDGE/README.md

 # JuDGE: Benchmarking Judgment Document Generation for Chinese Legal System

+📢 News: this work has been accepted at the SIGIR 2025!

 ## Overview

 Welcome to the official GitHub repository for the **JuDGE** project!